 Street eats.
-That’s the provenance of this Mexican corn on the cob.
+That’s the provenance of grilled Mexican corn.
 It’s grilled to a sweet char, then slathered with mayo, lime, chile and cheese.
 If you’ve had it, you know exactly how good it is.
 If you haven’t, you can’t even imagine.
 So don’t imagine.
 Make it!
 We improve on perfection by adding shards of crisped coppa.
 Prepare to make a mess of your chin, but don’t let that slow you down.
 That’s why there are napkins.

 Soak the corn in water for 20 minutes.